dustinhayes/json-native/README.md

 ## `#parse(json)`

 This takes any valid json and converts it to it's native form.
-Contrary to `JSON.parse`, this will also convert types like Dates, RegExps or Functions to thier native form, so longs as the json was stringifed via `#stringify`.
+Contrary to `JSON.parse`, this will also convert types like Dates, RegExps or Functions to their native form, so longs as the json was stringifed via `#stringify`.

 ```javascript
 var jn = require('json-native');